 In the Trilateral Offices, the application is to be published, at the latest, 18 months after the date of filing or priority date.
-The application can be published before 18 months at an applicant's request.
+The application can be published earlier at the applicant's request.
 In the USPTO, an application that has not and will not be the subject of an application filed in foreign countries does not need to be published if an applicant so requests.